Overview

 What is the graduation rate at University of Vermont?

-76% of students who start at University of Vermont end up finishing their degree within six years of enrolling.
-This is 18% more than the national median.
+79% of students who start at University of Vermont finish their degree within six years of enrolling.
+This is 21% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of University of Vermont go on to earn?

-10 years after starting school at University of Vermont, the median earnings among students who received federal financial aid was $62,472.
+The median income of students 10 years after starting at University of Vermont is $62,472.
 This is $12,081 more than the national median.

 How much do students at UVM take out in loans?

-Graduates of UVM have to take out a median of $20,951 in federal student loans.
+Graduates of UVM take out a median of $20,951 in federal student loans.
 This is $7,451 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources